editorconfig/editorconfig-emacs/README.md

 Enabling `editorconfig-mode` should be enough for normal usages.

-When EditorConfig properties were not effective for unknown reason, you can first try a debugging command `editorconfig-display-current-properties`.
+When EditorConfig properties are not effective for unknown reason, you can first try a debugging command `editorconfig-display-current-properties`.

 This command will open a new buffer and display the EditorConfig properties